coder/coder/docs/templates/agent-metadata.md

 ## Managing the database load

-Agent metadata can generate a significant write load and overwhelm your database if you're not careful.
+Agent metadata can generate a significant write load and overwhelm your Coder database if you're not careful.
 The approximate writes per second can be calculated using the formula:

 ```text
 (metadata_count * num_running_agents * 2) / metadata_avg_interval